Chart Color Schemes

 Murray Bridge Surrounds has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Area infrastructure significantly impacts local performance.
-AreaSearch identified 15 projects potentially affecting the area.
-Notable ones are Sturt Reserve Master Plan, Murray Bridge Residential Growth Areas, Murray Bridge South Primary School Infrastructure Upgrade, and Murray Bridge Soldiers Memorial Hospital Emergency Department Redevelopment.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the area.
+Notable ones include Sturt Reserve Master Plan, Murray Bridge Residential Growth Areas, Murray Bridge Soldiers Memorial Hospital Emergency Department Redevelopment, and Old Murray Bridge Refurbishment Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.